kercre123/jank-escape-pod/README.md

 # You should be able to just press enter for all of the settings
 ```

-To install the files created by the script onto the bot, run:
+Now install the files created by the script onto the bot:

 `sudo ./setup.sh scp <vectorip> <path/to/key>`

 Example:

 `sudo ./setup.sh scp 192.168.1.150 /home/wire/id_rsa_Vector-R2D2`

+If you are on my custom software (WireOS), you do not have to provide an SSH key,

+Example:

+`sudo ./setup.sh scp 192.168.1.150`

 The bot should now be configured to communicate with your server.